Al3zama1/swe-notes/CCNA/10 - Static Routing.md

-Static routes enable routers to send packages to remote destinations that are aren't directly connected to the router itself.
+Static routes enable routers to send packages to remote destinations that aren't directly connected to the router itself.
 ## Default Gateway
 * End hosts can send packets directly to destinations in their connected network.
 * To send packets to destinations outside of their local network, they must send the packets to their **default gateway/route**.
 ## Static Route Configuration
 ![static routes configuration on routers](./img/static-route-config.png)
 #### Static Route Configuration Options
 Use whatever static configuration method is preferred.
 1. Configure the IP address of the next-hop router.